camfindlay/nzgoal-se/pages/review-and-release-process.md

 ##### 36

-It is recommended that government agencies follow the review and release process set out below before releasing software for re-use under an open source software licence, with assistance where required from their technical and legal teams.
+It is recommended that government agencies follow the review and release process set out below before releasing software for re-use under a free and open source software (FOSS) licence, with assistance where required from their technical and legal teams.
 The process consists of five main stages:

 (a) copyright-related rights evaluation;